Scandinavian Airlines: Wi‑Fi

-During May 2018, SAS launched a new high-speed Wi‑Fi Internet access system supplied by Viasat.
-The service is being rolled out on both the short- and medium-haul fleets, it is expected to take two years to complete.
-The new system is much faster than previously available and will enable passengers to stream movies on board.
-Before this, SAS only offered Internet access on board on its long haul aircraft and a small number of Boeing 737s.
-Wi‑Fi Internet access is free for Eurobonus Gold and Diamond members as well as for those travelling in SAS Plus or Business.
-Otherwise, it can be purchased with EuroBonus points or for a small fee.
+During May 2018, SAS launched a new high-speed Wi‑Fi internet access system supplied by Viasat.
+The new system was announced to enable passengers to stream movies on board.
+Prior to this, SAS offered Internet access on board on its long haul aircraft and a small number of Boeing 737s.
+Wi‑Fi internet access is free for Eurobonus Gold and Diamond members and those with Business Class tickets.
+Otherwise, it can be purchased with EuroBonus points or for a fee.